cvet/fonline/README.md

 * MapLoader: remove mapper specific IsSelected from MapTile
 * MessageBox: fix workaround for strange behaviour of button focus
 * MsgFiles: move loading to constructors
-* NetBuffer: make NeedProcess const
-* NetBuffer: allow transferring of any type and add safe transferring of floats
 * Properties: don't preserve memory for not allocated components in entity
 * Properties: pack bool properties to one bit
 * ScriptSystem: rework FONLINE_